orbitmines/archive/projects/Project - OrbitMines Minecraft.md

 		- `member:<UUID>:stats:tool:TOOL_TYPE:blocks_broken`: The number of blocks broken, we also keep track of that separately on the NMS of the tools as well; periodically update the database.
 		- `member:<UUID>:drone:DRONE_ID:[All the same stats fields also used for players]` So an example would be `member:<UUID>:drone:1:tool:TOOL_TYPE:blocks_broken

+Each level the player chooses one of three options.

 On Death:
-- All Items, enchantments, unlock
+- All Items, enchantments, unlockables are ALL tied to a specific level choice.

 Losing progress, disables the selection you had (highlights that you lost it on death and can be regained.)
 Then you can reselect it on lvl-up or choose something else.